What a day!

 After getting quickly settled in to my new room, I took an Alaska Cab to “the Piuraagvik”, as it’s called locally.
 When I entered, the smells of all kinds of seafood and other edibles immediately struck me, as did seeing dozens upon dozens upon dozens of people sitting at tables, happily enjoying their meal, many of whom I noticed were eating with their hands – which I thought was cool.
 I got in line and when I got to the serving tables, the servers where kind enough to explain to me what I was about to eat: Arctic goose soup, a type of young cod, another type of unknown fish, and of course, muqtuq – bowhead whale!

 The whale was interesting.
-At first, it didn’t seem to have much flavor and the skin was rather chewy, but then I got hints of butter from the whale blubber.
+At first, it didn’t seem to have much flavor and the skin was rather chewy, but then I got hints of butter and almond from the whale blubber.
 It was surprisingly pleasant, actually.
 I also snapped a video for Hunter, who asked that I videotape my first experience eating whale (which was a great suggestion; the video is kind of funny).
 I’ll try to upload it in the next couple of days.

 After that, it was time to come back to the hotel and get some rest before doing it all over again.